Resident Evil: The Umbrella Chronicles

 Resident Evil: The Umbrella Chronicles (Note: Known in Japan as Biohazard: The Umbrella Chronicles (バイオハザード アンブレラ・クロニクルズ, Baiohazādo Anburera Kuronikuruzu)) is an on-rails light gun shooter video game developed by Capcom and Cavia as part of the Resident Evil series.
 The game was released for the Wii on November 13, 2007, in North America; November 15, 2007, in Japan; and on November 30, 2007, in Europe, excluding Germany, where the game is not available due to the refusal of a USK rating and its subsequent inclusion in the index.
 It was followed by Resident Evil: The Darkside Chronicles.
 Both Chronicles games are included on the Resident Evil Chronicles HD Collection for the PlayStation 3.

 The game exposes the Umbrella Corporation's meddling throughout the Resident Evil series through narration from Albert Wesker, a former Umbrella scientist, and hidden documents pertaining to the organization's secret motives and actions.
-The game is composed of five scenarios that recapitulate the events of Resident Evil Zero, the Resident Evil remake, and Resident Evil 3: Nemesis, as well as new material pertaining to the Umbrella Corporation's downfall.
+The game is composed of four scenarios that recapitulate the events of Resident Evil Zero, the Resident Evil remake, and Resident Evil 3: Nemesis, as well as new material pertaining to the Umbrella Corporation's downfall.